Hi, I’m Katie, and I’m a reusable snack bag junkie.

 Itzy Ritzy is big enough to hold four muffins or huge bunches of grapes, and it does very well with moist things like baby carrots and even strawberries.
 Bottom photo courtesy of ItzyRitzy.

 I can’t believe I don’t have more photos of this brand, but I think I know why: they’re always in use.
-We have three of them, one for each kid, and they’re constantly in a backpack, lunchbox, or (ahem) desk.
+We have three of them, and they’re constantly in a backpack, lunchbox, or (ahem) desk.
 They’re a clear favorite in our house!

 2 Red Hens: A Favorite Reusable Snack Bag for Kids and Toddlers